When Published Releases Appear in the API

 - At least one primary artist

 If any of these are missing, Songkeeper will show an error when you try to publish.
+Tracks, UPC/EAN, artwork, label, and export metadata can still be important for your workflow, but they are checked by release details and export readiness rather than by the publish status toggle.

 Release Date Gating